 Job PositionCPSECH Worker

 The Community Support for People Experiencing Chronic Homelessness (CSPECH) Worker is an integral part of the program team.
-The CSPECH Worker will perform, but is not limited to, the following duties: administration of program record-keeping, billing, conducting interviews, intakes, developing, implementing and monitoring individualized service plans, case reviews, and advocacy.
-This position requires home visits.
+The CSPECH Worker will perform, but is not limited to, the following duties: administration of program record-keeping, conducting interviews, intakes, developing, implementing and monitoring individualized service plans, case reviews, and advocacy.
+This position requires home visits and community outreach.
 When necessary the CSPECH Worker will perform CPR and administer Narcan.
-This position requires a flexible schedule including 1st and 2nd shifts and may change based on the needs of the organization.
+This position requires a flexible schedule including 1st and 2nd shifts.
+The agency has the right to change shifts based on the needs of the organization.

 - Perform street outreach to engage the most vulnerable chronically homeless persons.

 - Conduct screening and intake interviews to determine consumer eligibility for services.

 - Provide consumer program orientation on services and requirements.